 The Grace Darling Bamburgh Village Trail passes Grace’s birthplace on Radcliffe Road; St. Aidan’s Church; and the Victoria Hotel, the site where the first inquest was held four days after the Forfarshire wreck.

-For more on Grace Darling, see see Grace Darling: Victorian Heroine, by Hugh Cunningham; Grace, by Jill Paton Walsh; and Grace Darling: Heroine of the Farne Islands, by Eva Hope.
+For more on Grace Darling, see the Grace Darling Website; Grace Darling: Victorian Heroine, by Hugh Cunningham; Grace, by Jill Paton Walsh; Grace Darling: Heroine of the Farne Islands, by Eva Hope; Grace Had an English Heart, by Jessica Mitford; and The Lighthouse Keeper’s Daughter, by Hazel Gaynor.
+Take a virtual tour of the RNLI Grace Darling Museum in Bamburgh here.